NathanRVance/homelinuxserver/about.md

 -Lord Acton

-This situation has historically been seen in both politics and economics, but can be seen in software as well.
-The basic question is where power should rest:
+This situation has historically been seen in both politics and economics, but is present in software as well.
+In essence, it's a matter of where power should rest:
  * Who gets to create legislation?
 A leader?
 Or the people who live under the law?
  * Who gets to design the economy?
 The state?
 Or the people who work and do commerce in the economy?
- * Who gets to design software?
+ * Who gets to control software?
 A company?
 Or the people who use the software?
- * In general, who should have power?
+ * In general, who should wield power?
 A trusted entitiy?
 Or the people who are vulnerable to that power?

-This question has been answered many different ways.
-Here are a few contrasting examples, where the implications are provided by a combination of Lord Acton's philosophy and history:
+These questions have been answered many different ways.
+Here are a few contrasting examples (implications are my observations):

 |---
 | Field | Definition | Implication |